QatadAqraa/reading-notes/Class08.md

 # Class08

-## Today I learn about Layout in HTML :
+## Today I learn about Layout in HTML & CSS :
 1. div tag elements are often used as containing elements to group together sections of a page.
 2. Browsers display pages in normal flow unless you